meowsus/wagemage/README.md

 The script can be of any type that is executable by the host machine.

 The script **must** exit with a zero exit code to be considered successful.
-Exiting with a non-zero exit code tells Codeslave to skip operation on the current branch in the current repository.
+Exiting with a non-zero exit code tells Wagemage to skip operation on the current branch in the current repository.

 Peruse [the examples](./examples) for a better understanding of what to do and contribute your own if you've done something noteworthy!